vnaruvan/zephyr-diagnostics-agent/README.md

 A small Zephyr RTOS diagnostics-style application built for `native_sim`.

-This project was created as a hands-on ramp-up exercise for Zephyr application development, modular C design, build/debug workflow, runtime diagnostics, logging, timers, workqueues, shell commands, plain C testing, and Bash automation.
+This project was created as a hands-on learning exercise for Zephyr application development, modular C design, build/debug workflow, runtime diagnostics, logging, timers, workqueues, shell commands, plain C testing, and Bash automation.

 ## What This Demonstrates